University of Gothenburg

 Performance practices

-Doctoral education in Performance Practices addresses experienced performing artists at advanced (second cycle) level who wish to carry out an independent artistic research project on the basis of their own practice, and develop their reflection skills and critical ability.
+Doctoral education in performance practices addresses experienced performing artists at advanced level (second cycle) who wish to carry out an independent artistic research project based on their own practice, and develop their critical ability.

 The doctoral programme is located at the Academy of Music and Drama, in close connection with the undergraduate (first cycle) and master's (second cycle) programmes in theatre, opera, musical theatre and music – and several doctoral subjects.